 There’s no more important role than being a parent.
 As a parent, you want your children to stay away from certain dangers.
 It’s completely understandable for these concerns to grow as your child becomes a teenager.
 In this post, you’ll learn if you should be worried about your teen and drug use.

-Furthermore, according to The Recovery Village, some of the underlying causes which can increase the likelihood of drug abuse include:
+Furthermore, according to The Recovery Village, some of the underlying causes that can increase the likelihood of drug abuse include:

 - abusive parents